damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <br/>
 <strong>Webpack SASS</strong>

-SASS is used to style the SPA application.
+<a href="http://sass-lang.com/">SASS</a> is used to style the SPA application.
 The SASS files can be built using the SASS loader.
 Webpack can build all the styles inline or as a external file, depending on your Webpack config.

 ```javascript
 {